Selling miles comes with risks and is not allowed by frequent flyer programs; these are your options.

 Establishing value of frequent flyer miles

-A lot of people who avidly follow travel loyalty programs routinely assign values to points and miles.
+A lot of people who avidly follow travel loyalty programs routinely assign values to points and miles, for example our sister site The Points Guy.

 Value of points varies widely